tanchekwei/SierraChartStrategyOptimizer/README.md

 | `max`       | number | The maximum value to be tested for this parameter.                                                         |
 | `increment` | number | The amount to increment the value between `min` and `max`.
 If `0`, the parameter will be fixed at `min`. |

-## Support the Project

-If you find this Strategy Optimizer useful, please consider giving the repository a star on GitHub!
-Your support helps in maintaining and improving this tool.

 ## Results and Reports

 After the optimization process completes, the optimizer generates a set of report files.
 If `openResultsFolder` is set to `true` in your configuration, the folder containing these reports will open automatically.